 Please feel free to leave me a comment.
 Tell me your first memory of drinking a gin and tonic!

-- 2 ounces dry Gin, I used Bombay Sapphire
+- 2 ounces dry Gin I used Bombay Sapphire

-- .5 ounce fresh lime juice
+- .50 ounce lime juice freshly squeezed

 - 5 ounces tonic water